This post may contain affiliate sales links. Please see my full disclosure policy for details

 - 1/4–1/2 teaspoon extract (optional: vanilla, almond, peppermint or lemon)

 - Combine the sifted powdered sugar and 2 tablespoons of milk in a bowl and whisk until well combined, then Whisk in the corn syrup.
-If needed, add additional milk 1 teaspoons at a time to thin out the frosting.
-If too thin, add an additional 1/4 cup powdered sugar.
+If needed, add additional milk 1 teaspoon at a time to thin out the frosting.
+If too thin, add an additional 1/4 cup of powdered sugar.

 - To color the icing, divide the icing into separate bowls.
 Add a small drop of your gel colors to the icing.
 Mix thoroughly.

-How to adjust the consistency: To make the icing thinner, add additional milk 1 teaspoon at a time.
+- How to adjust the icing consistency: To make the icing thinner, add additional milk 1 teaspoon at a time.
 You want it to be drippy but not runny.
 If you think your frosting is too thin, add more powdered sugar ¼ cup at a time.

 - Category: Frosting